piwakawaka-2019/motherLoad/README.md

 The focuse of this app is to provide accesible and easy to understand knowledge around building a PC.
 Looking at the parts themselves and tips, tutorials and any relevant articles.
 But also having a place where people can share what they have learnt in their build journey.

+## Incoming features and patches (June 2019)

+* Looking into Heroku to get it 100% live.
+Currently it isn't showing any data from the database.
+* Adding more features for a registered user.
+Such as: Being able to comment on tips and tutorials, up voting on comments, suggesting articles/edits etc.
+* Adding an admin feature to edit tips.
+Making room for potential features.

 ## The Tech